 Cheryl van Landingham Smithem is the Connection Maven.
 Over the course of her 33 year career as an executive in Charleston, she has directed the marketing, public relations and communications of businesses and non-profit organizations.

-Cheryl is a community leader, serving on the advisory boards of the national online publication The Music Initiative, Carolina Studios and The Social Media, Club Charleston.
-In addition, she serves as a member of the Strategic Posse for Parliament, a creative industries economic development taskforce under the aegis of the Charleston Regional Development Alliance and New Carolina.
+Cheryl is a community leader, serving on the advisory board of WordCamp Charleston (May 2014) and previously for Carolina Studios.
+In addition, she served as a member of the Strategic Posse for Parliament, a creative industries economic development taskforce under the aegis of the Charleston Regional Development Alliance and New Carolina.

-Cheryl is the instigator, who in 2009, initiated discussions that led to the development of Charleston’s Restaurant Week and South Carolina’s Restaurant Week.
+Cheryl is an instigator.
+In 2009 she initiated discussions that led to the development of Charleston’s Restaurant Week and South Carolina’s Restaurant Week.

-As a speaker, Cheryl is frequently invited to share knowledge with others and has made presentations to the Charleston WordPress Users Group, The Center for Women, The American Business Women’s Association Jessamine Chapter, The National Association of Women Business Owners (Columbia and Charleston), Summerville Chamber of Commerce, Charleston’s BarCamp Un-conference to name a few.
+As a speaker, Cheryl is frequently invited to share knowledge with others and has made presentations to The Charleston AMA, The Coastal Community Foundation, SCORE 285 in Charleston, the Charleston WordPress Users Group, The Center for Women, The American Business Women’s Association Jessamine Chapter, The National Association of Women Business Owners (Columbia and Charleston), Summerville Chamber of Commerce, Charleston’s BarCamp Un-conference to name a few.

 As a naturally curious person, Cheryl remembers while riding in a wagon being pulled by other kindergartners, she wondered what dragging her knuckles along the ground would feel like… a mistake she won’t make again.
 However, her curiosity remains the driving force of her work as she devises strategy to set the client’s business apart in all aspects of their marketing communications.